yatian20/GLM/README.md

 - `analyze.R`: Data processing and analysis.
 - `results/`: Output files by `analyze.R`.
 - `plot.R`: Visualization code for data analysis, producing Figures 4-6 in the paper.
+- `plot2.R`: Supplementary visualization code for data analysis, producing Figures S10-S12 and Tables S3-S4 in the paper.
 - `figures/`: Output files by `plot.R`.